Moses Coit Tyler: Biography

-He was born Moses Tyler in Griswold, Connecticut.
-In his childhood, his family moved several times to Constantia, New York, and several locations in Michigan, settling in Detroit in 1842.
-In Detroit he attended First Congregational Church.
+Born in Griswold, Connecticut, in his childhood, his family moved several times, to Constantia, New York and also to several locations in Michigan, settling in Detroit in 1842.
+In Detroit, he attended First Congregational Church.
 In 1850, at the age of 15 he became a schoolteacher in Romeo, Michigan.
 The next year he became a bookseller in Chicago.

 He entered the University of Michigan in 1852.
 The next year, a relative from Connecticut financed his transfer to Yale University.
 He graduated A.B. in 1857 and A.M. in 1863.
 During his senior year, he met Andrew Dickson White at a Skull and Bones meeting.
 This became a lifelong personal and professional friendship.

 He studied for the Congregational ministry at the Yale Divinity School (1857–1858) and at the Andover Theological Seminary (1858–1859).
 His first pastorate was at a Congregationalist church in Owego, New York from 1859 to 1860.
-In 1861 he moved to a larger congregation inPoughkeepsie.
+In 1861 he moved to a larger congregation in Poughkeepsie.

-In 1862 he suffered a nervous breakdown.
+In 1862, he suffered a nervous breakdown.
 To recover he attended Boston's Normal Institute for Physical Education for six months, where he became a disciple of Diocletian Lewis and his calisthenic training regimens.
 After recovery, he settled in England and established himself as a lecturer and essayist; initially as an evangelist for Lewis' musical gymnastics, but transitioning to studying and contrasting American and British society.

-In 1867 he became professor of English language and literature at the University of Michigan.
+In 1867, he became professor of English language and literature at the University of Michigan.
 He held that position until 1881, except in 1873-1874 when he was literary editor of The Christian Union.
 His disgust with the Henry Ward Beecher Beecher-Tilton Scandal case sent him back to Michigan.
 Tyler was elected a member of the American Antiquarian Society in 1879.